Mev Dinc: Early life

-Mev Dinc was born Mevlüt Dinç in May 1957 in Ordu, Turkey.
+Mev Dinc was born Mevlüt Dinç in May 1957 in Ordu, Turkey to a family of Georgian descent.
 He grew up in a remote village 40 mi from the city and studied economics at the Ankara Academy of Economics and Commercial Sciences.
 During this time, he married an English woman and moved to England in 1979, travelling back-and-forth between the two countries to complete his education later that year.
 He eventually adopted the short name "Mev", citing that "no one could say it properly" in England.
 After graduating, Dinc pursued a master's degree in England but, due to the high tuition fees for international students at the time, could not afford to finish it.
 From 1980, Dinc worked for the Southampton cable factory of Standard Telephones and Cables.
 A colleague from the factory, Vino Dos Santos, introduced Dinc to video games via his ZX81, but Dinc showed no interest in games or computers.
 When the ZX Spectrum was released in 1982, Dos Santos pre-ordered one each for himself and Dinc, despite Dinc's continued lack of interest.
 When Dinc eventually unboxed his ZX Spectrum, he struggled to understand the enclosed instruction book for the BASIC programming language.
 He instead taught himself to program over the course of two years via programming magazines, particularly Popular Computing Weekly.
 Dinc cited the 1983 game Arcadia, which he examined as part of his learning, as major influence.